sainanish/GeminiApiWrapper/README-NETLIFY-DEPLOYMENT.md

 ## Important Notes

-- **API Routes**: This application uses client-side only deployment.
-The Gemini AI calls are made directly from the browser.
+- **Client-Side Deployment**: This application now makes direct API calls to Gemini from the browser, eliminating the need for a backend server.
-- **CORS**: The Gemini API supports CORS, so browser requests work fine.
+- **CORS Support**: The Gemini API supports cross-origin requests, enabling browser-based calls.
-- **Security**: Your API key is securely stored in Netlify's environment variables.
+- **API Key Security**: Your Gemini API key is stored securely in Netlify's environment variables and only exposed during the build process.

+## Build Troubleshooting

+If your build fails with "vite: not found":
+1. Ensure your repository includes `package-lock.json`
+2. The build command `npm ci && npx vite build` will install dependencies and build the project
+3. Check that all dependencies are listed in `package.json`

 ## Custom Domain (Optional)